dimonchikous/remember-recall/README.md

 For using you need to include rcall.h

 ## remember()
-rememer() is saving value in integier.
+remember() is saving value in integier.
 Value saving only one time to variable saved.

 Example:
 ```c